Erin’s Recipe Rundown

 step-by-step collage of how to make the cornbread

-3. Work quickly to spread cornbread batter into the baking dish.
-Smooth the top.
+• Spread into a dish and bake.
+Work quickly to spread cornbread batter into the baking dish.
+Smooth the top, then bake the cornbread.

-4. Bake the cornbread then let cool for 10 minutes before cutting into 1-inch cubes.
-Then you’ll toast the cornbread cubes on a baking sheet for 1 hour to let them dry out at room temperature.
+• Cut into cubes/toast.
+Let the cornbread cool for 10 minutes before cutting into 1-inch cubes.
+Then toast the cornbread cubes on a baking sheet for 1 hour to let them dry out at room temperature.

 Note: The cornbread cubes can be prepared 1-2 days in advance and stored in an airtight container.